blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 This project takes a different path.
 Instead of installing meters with network cards, it clips Rogowski coil sensors onto each tenant's existing feed conductors — no wire cuts, no conduit, no utility coordination — and uses a Notecard to move the data to the cloud.
 A voltage transducer provides a coherent voltage reference so the device computes active power (W) and estimated interval energy (Wh) from sequential interleaved V×I measurements, rather than an estimated figure derived from an assumed voltage and fixed power factor.
 The system installs in an afternoon and costs a fraction of a traditional per-tenant metered retrofit.

 **What this project delivers — and what it does not.** This design provides estimated tenant load allocation data useful for proportional charge-back, load profiling, and identifying unusually high-consumption tenants.
 It does **not** replace a utility-certified sub-meter.
-Readings are derived from periodic active-power snapshots (one ~200 ms V×I mean every five minutes) rather than continuous integration, and the sequential (non-simultaneous) V/I sampling introduces a small systematic error at low power factors.
+Readings are derived from periodic active-power snapshots (one ~200 milliseconds V×I mean every five minutes) rather than continuous integration, and the sequential (non-simultaneous) V/I sampling introduces a small systematic error at low power factors.
 For internal bill-back purposes the approach is accurate enough to support proportional allocation between tenants.
 For billing applications requiring certified metering accuracy — for example, sub-metering subject to utility-tariff accuracy regulations — a dedicated simultaneous-sampling energy-metering IC or certified sub-meter interface should replace this approach.

 **Why Notecard — and why cellular specifically.** The "why cellular" argument in most IoT applications is about location: the asset is remote, or on a rooftop, or in a place where running Ethernet is impractical.
 This application is different.
 The panel room is usually indoors, and there is WiFi somewhere nearby.
 The problem is *whose* WiFi it is.